monsterma314/Scopy-Software-CentOS7/README.md

   for the ipadr_host field.
 It should succeed and then I hit the connect button.

+**Error 5: Scopy does not allow button clicks at all**

+This turned out to be fixed when I did the following:
+	 - Do not use a USB extender (or a USB port on a dock)
+	 - Do NOT have any other terminal sessions that might be trying to run Scopy in the background.
+To guarantee this, close all terminals
+	 - Wait at LEAST a minute after the ADALM2000 is mounted (might be some part of the libusb that takes a really long time to get set up and then Scopy gets confused by this behavior
+	 - Run scopy through the terminal directly (./scopy.sh)

 For reference, my installation folder looks like this:

 	tree /home/monsterma/Software/scopy/ # I installed the m2k drivers in another folder